How Do I Choose The Right Knife Size For My Hand And Cooking Style?

 The utility knife is a smaller knife, usually around 4 to 6 inches long.
 It is perfect for smaller tasks requiring more precision, such as cutting sandwiches or peeling fruits and vegetables.

-See also What Is The Purpose Of A Slicing Knife In The Kitchen?
+See also What Are The Benefits Of Using A Vegetable Cleaver?

 4. Paring Knife